havelsan/rust-dev-env/reference-projects/01.base-rust_lib/README.md

 # LIBRARY EXAMPLE

+- We make a demostration of rust library usage as grpc microservice architecture.
 - We will use [GRPC](https://github.com/hyperium/tonic/tree/master/examples) to communicate api (lib) and service.
 - project-01 (LIB) : The project is api interface project that supplies the api to reach the related service.
     - "cargo new service_api_01 --lib" command creates service_api_01 directory with Cargo.toml and src/lib.rs example files inside.